-The bill would prohibit a plan administrator of an individual account plan [2] from contracting with a service provider unless the plan administrator receives, at least ten business days in advance, a single written statement which describes the services that will be provided to the plan in connection with the contract and provides the expected total annual charges and an allocation of those total annual charges among four components.
+The bill would prohibit a plan administrator of an individual account plan [4] from contracting with a service provider unless the plan administrator receives, at least ten business days in advance, a single written statement which describes the services that will be provided to the plan in connection with the contract and provides the expected total annual charges and an allocation of those total annual charges among four components.
 The offering of an investment option to a plan is specifically included as a contract for services covered by the bill.
+[5]

 This disclosure requirement applies only if the total charged for services equals or exceeds \$5,000.
-[3] The Department of Labor may specify a lesser threshold for small plans and a greater threshold for other plans.
+[6] The Department of Labor may specify a lesser threshold for small plans and a greater threshold for other plans.

-The total annual charges must be allocated into four components:
+The total annual charges must be allocated into the following components:

-- charges for plan administration and recordkeeping; - transaction-based charges;[4] - charges for investment management; and - other charges as specified by the Department of Labor.
+- charges for plan administration and recordkeeping; - transaction-based charges; [7] - charges for investment management; and - other charges as specified by the Department of Labor.

 The annual charges for plan administration and recordkeeping and investment management must be presented as an aggregate total dollar amount (and also may be presented as a percentage of assets).
 Transaction-based charges may be presented either as dollar amount or as a percentage of the "applicable base amounts."
-Reasonable estimates may be used but must be based on the previous year's experience.
+Reasonable estimates may be used but must be based on the previous year's experience, except in the case of a new plan, in which case the estimate must be based on the previous year's experience of a comparable plan with participants of similar demographics.
+[8]